 If a storm sewer cannot contain the falling rain, a sanitary sewer backup can happen.

 When this occurs, water usually comes into the home through bathtubs, toilets, and sump pump wells located in the basement.
+Times like this is when insurance for sewer backups can really come in handy.
 Damage is normally confined to the basement but can also be in other parts of the home.
 Making sure there is a sump pump and generator available will help prevent the problem.

 Insurance for Sewer Backups: Is it Worth It?

-These sewer line and sewer backup problems can be very expensive to deal with.
-Standing water and sewage are health hazards and can destroy almost everything they come into contact within the home.
+Sewer pipeline backups can be very expensive to deal with.
+Standing water and sewage are health hazards and can destroy almost everything they come into contact with in the home.